 In the absence of reaction, the mayor was ordered to designate 30 hostages; he refused because there was no hidden weapon in Oradour-sur-Glane!

-Around 3pm the women and children were locked in the church and the men gathered in six buildings scattered in the village.
+Around 3pm the women and children were locked in the church and the men gathered in six different buildings.

 The massacre began around 4.pm.

 They shot the men in the legs before setting fire to the stacked bodies.

 They then set fire to the church and fired on all those who tried to escape through the windows and doors.

 247 women and 205 children were burned alive in the church of Oradour-sur-Glane.